 3. A Specific Location - The Registered Office

-This is the legal address of the business (not necessarily its trading address) at which Companies House, HM Revenue & Customse, customers, suppliers and the public can serve documents and assume that they have been received by the PLC Directors.
+This is the legal address of the business when you register a company (not necessarily its trading address) at which Companies House, HM Revenue & Customs, customers, suppliers and the public can serve documents and assume that they have been received by the PLC Directors.
 Details of Shareholders and Officers must also be available for public scrutiny at this address.

 4. Clear Objectives - Memorandum and Articles of Association

 The nature of the business the PLC will carry out, along with other details, must be clearly defined in a document called the Memorandum and Articles of Association.